 Seven years later, in a massive estate, with a mansion in its middle, Kola woke up from a peaceful sleep.
 Beside him was a beautiful woman fast asleep and beside his head was a wad of one thousand Naira notes.
 He picked up his money got up and put it in his safe.
 He lived the good life until he died at 89 and Egbere returned for its mat.

 All rights reserved Fablingverse

-A big thank you to Emeka Ifeanyi, Adeniyi Lawal, Nanna Xander Gbemi and Gbenle Maverick for giving me information on Egbere and Bush Baby.
-And another round of Thanks to Bluesman Eddie Agbator for sending a helpful link
+A big thank you to Emeka Ifeanyi, Adeniyi Lawal, Nanna Xander Gbemi, and Gbenle Maverick for giving me information on Egbere and Bush Baby.
+And another round of Thanks to Blueman Eddie Agbator for sending a helpful link

 Need a longer story with humour?
 Try our free web novel: Kidnapping Father Christmas